Summertown, Oxford: History

-Most of North Oxford came into being as a result of the revolutionary decision by the university to permit college fellows to marry and live in real houses, as opposed to rooms in college.
+Most of North Oxford came into being as a result of the revolutionary decision by the university in 1877 to permit college fellows to marry and live in private houses, as opposed to rooms in college.
 Large houses were built on farmland either side of Banbury Road and Woodstock Road.
 Much of the land belonged to St John's College, Oxford and the houses were originally sold leasehold.
 St John's has since sold the freehold on most of these properties.